Stability of the Kim--Milman flow map: Main results

 \subsubsection{Distributions with asymptotically positive convex profiles}

-As a final example, we turn to a family of distributions introduced in \cite{conforti2025projected, conforti2024weak}.
+As a final example, we turn to a family of distributions {whose origins date back to \cite{eberle2016reflection,lindvall1986coupling}}.
 To define said family, we require the following definitions.
 For a function $f:\R^d \to \R$, we define the integrated convexity profile of $f$, denoted $\kappa_f :\R_+ \to \R\cup\{-\infty\}$, to be

-We introduce this definition with the following example.
+We {motivate} this definition with the following example.

 \textbf{Example: Strongly convex potential outside a ball.} Taking $\mu\propto\exp(-V)$, suppose that there exists $\alpha_V > 0 $ and $R_V,L_V \geq 0$ such that